timshannon/bolthold/README.md

 struct tag.

 ## Queries
 Queries are chain-able constructs that filters out any data that doesn't match it's criteria.
-There will be no "query optimiser".
-The first field listed in the query will be the index that the query starts at (if one exists).
+An index will be used if the `.Index()` chain is called, otherwise bolthold will try all possible indexes simultaneously and return the data from the quickest query, and canceling the rest.

 Queries will look like this:
 ```Go